History of Baku in Timeline

 November 1967: Opening of Baku Metro

-Baku Metro was opened in November 1967 and includes 3 lines and 25 stations at present.
+The Baku Metro was opened in November 1967 and includes 3 lines and 25 stations at present.

 The Absheron Museum of History and Local Studies started its activities on November 21, 1983.

-January 1990: Pogrom Against Armenians
+January 1990: Pogrom against Armenians

-November 2000: Earthquake damage to Inner City
+November 2000: Earthquake Damages Inner City

 In November 2000, an earthquake caused damage to the Inner City of Baku.

-2000: UNESCO World Heritage Site Designation
+2000: Old City designated as UNESCO World Heritage Site

-2002: Baku hosts major sporting events
+2002: Baku starts hosting major sporting events

 Since 2002, Baku has hosted 36 major sporting events.